juju/docs/src/en/tut-lxd.md

 Finally, because it is very easy to set up and uses minimal resources, a Juju & LXD combination is an efficient way to develop, test, and replicate software deployments.
-LXD is an essential tool for every Juju operator.
+LXD has become an essential tool for every Juju operator.

 These instructions will deliver the best-possible experience with Juju.
 They will have you use a recent version of LXD as well as a modern filesystem upon